kunitomo-koki20-fixer/toggler/README.md

 ## copy-log.sh

-This will collect your command log from logs folder using fzf command. select your command and press Enter to get your previous command to your clipboard.
+This will collect your command log from logs folder using fzf command.
+Select your command and press Enter to get your previous command to your clipboard.